-Binge-drink Britain unveils minimum booze price planNovember 28th, 2012 in Health /
+Binge-drink Britain unveils minimum booze price planNovember 28, 2012 in Medicine & Health / Health

 The British government was to announce plans on Wednesday for a minimum alcohol price of £0.45 ($0.72, 0.56 euros) in England and Wales in an attempt to restrain an infamous binge-drinking culture.

 The interior ministry was unveiling a consultation on the per-unit price, having announced in March that it would introduce minimum pricing to curb the "scourge of violence" caused by drunken revellers in town centres.

 In Scotland, a minimum price of £0.50 per unit is due to come into force next April.